SchereChaSiu/csci3055u-project-template/README.md

 # Features

 * Haskell features lazy evaluation
-* lambda expressions
+* Lambda expressions
+* Pattern matching
+* List comprehension
-* pattern matching, list comprehension, type classes and type polymorphism.
+* Type classes
+* Type polymorphism
 * It is a pure functional programming language
 * Has a strong static type system
-* Has an active and growing community with more than 5,4000 third-party open-source libraries and tools.
+* Has an active and growing community with more than 5,4000 third-party open-source libraries and tools

 ## About the syntax